 ENGLISH AND TEAM SPORTS

 Additional to all these benefits Britain was able to pass on to her colonies the English language and team sports.
-Codifying rules of games played back in Britain brought a consistency and a comprehensible way for people all over the Empire and beyond to play and enjoy sports together.
+The English language which has become the international means of communication has given Commonwealth countries and its people a headstart in technical and economic spheres and facilitated cultural communication and understanding.

 THE RUSH TO INDEPENDENCE